local-projects/ofxOpenVRTracker/README.md

 - If you don't want this view to show, try removing the *default.vrsettings* file from the *null > resources > settings* folder.
 It's unclear why this works, but sometimes, it does.

+I'm uncertain which base stations are connected

+- To obtain a (top-view) plan of the play area, the range of connected base stations, and the location of trackers, in the SteamVR small window, from the dropdown menu select *Settings > Developer > View Room Overview*

 ### References